NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 Accept the license and default install paths.
 Say yes to running conda init.
 Log out of Cheyenne/Casper and log back in.
 You may see '(base)' as the start of your terminal prompt.
 If you have any issues with package conflicts you may need to uninstall miniconda and reinstall.
+If you do not see '(base)' in your prompt, type 'bash', and it should appear.

 **Step 2 Dependent Python Packages:** Set up a conda environment with required dependencies.